 Sideloading Kodi Onto Your Fire Stick

 For obvious reasons, Kodi isn’t listed in the Amazon Appstore as an application you can easily download for regular use.
 Unlike Google, Amazon takes a more Apple-like approach with their app market, only allowing in certain applications once they’ve been approved for use.
 While you’ll find Kodi readily available on the Google Play Store, it’s nowhere to be found on Amazon’s platform, having been removed back in 2015 for concerns surrounding piracy.
 But, like we’ve seen with most of Amazon’s products, it’s easy to use their Android basis as a method against them.
 Since Android allows for applications to be installed outside of the app store, getting Kodi up and running on your Fire Stick doesn’t take long at all.
-This method was tested on the newest 2016 Fire Stick with Alexa.
-We’ll be using screenshots from version 220.127.116.11 of Fire OS and Fire TV Home Version 18.104.22.168-264, complete with the newer 2017 user interface.
+This method was tested on a current-gen Fire TV Stick 4K, running the newest version installed, although photos may show an older interface.